Making an employee quit is way more difficult than hiring an employee.

 It takes a lot of effort by the senior employees or the boss of the team to train an employee.

-And once when they find the employee is no more needed or he/she under-performs, naturally the pressure builds to take decision to whether have them in the team or make them quit.
+And once when they find the employee is no more needed or he/she under-performs, naturally the pressure builds to decide to whether have them in the team or make them quit.

-In order to avoid such kind of resentments among the employees, managers take quick tough steps to make the employees quit on their own.
+To avoid such kind of resentment among the employees, managers take quick tough steps to make the employees quit on their own.

 Read this post fully to know how to make an employee quit on their own.